 June 2018: The US House of Representatives has just passed legislation to designate the Mountains to Sound Greenway as National Heritage Area!
 This is a major milestone in our region’s bipartisan effort to celebrate and take care of our communities, open spaces, and shared history.
 To become law, the same bill needs to be passed by the Senate.

 Legislation was re-introduced in March of 2017.
 Senate Bill 713 was introduced by Senator Maria Cantwell, with co-sponsor Senator Patty Murray, and H.R.
 1791 was introduced by Congressman Dave Reichert, with co-sponsors Representatives Adam Smith, Suzan DelBene, and Pramila Jayapal.
-The Senate bill has already passed out of committee and has been attached to the Energy and Natural Resources Act of 2017, which is now awaiting action on the Senate floor.
-As a part of this larger package, the Greenway bill has a much higher probability of passing the Senate.
+The Senate bill has already passed out of committee and is now awaiting action on the Senate floor.

 We are working hard with our delegation to move these bills forward.
 To receive updates out designation status, sign up for our email newsletter.